lukepatterson31/tcm/practical-ethical-hacking/notes/active-directory-initial-attack-vectors.md

 **What is SMB Relay?**

-Instead of crackiong hashes gathered with Responder, we can instead relay those hashes to specific machines and potentially gain access
+Instead of cracking hashes gathered with Responder, we can instead relay those hashes to specific machines and potentially gain access

 Requirements: